• Skip to primary navigation

 Oven Fried Chicken Image Pin

-overhead close up photo of a piece of oven fried chicken on a black sheet pan
+overhead close up view of fried chicken piece

 Ingredients you’ll need